 In order to let averaged pressure change during ELB , we can assume $w = \varepsilon + p = const$.
+Note, that in Qmoger, as well as in classical GR, the absolute value of enthalpy density is important, in contrast with the nonrelativistic thermodynamics, where only changes of enthalpy are essential.
 From (6) we have: